shah-a/few2.5-04-visualizing-titanic-data/README.md

 The starter code here creates a simple visualization of the Titanic dataset.

+The goal of this assignment is to display the Titanic data.
+In the previous assignment you examined the data and processed it for useful information.
+Here the goal is make that information visible.

+You should be able to take the functions you wrote for the previous assignment to get data you need for this assignment.

 ## Getting started

 You'll need to run this with a local server.
 You can use Live Server with VS Code.

-The goal of this assignment is display the Titanic data.
-In the previous assignment you examined the data and processed it for useful information.
-Here the goal is make that information visible.

 ## Learning Objectives